TL;DR

 But "simple" has a way of growing.
 The site that starts as five pages becomes a blog, then an online store, then a booking system.
 The traffic that starts as 50 visits a month starts growing when you run your first ad campaign.
 The site that you said you'd "update yourself" turns out to need help.

 Starting on cheap hosting because you think your needs are simple creates migration work later.
-And migrations are not free — not in time, and not in the disruption they cause.
+Migrations are not free — not in time, and not in the disruption they cause.

 What we do instead

-We host client WordPress sites on managed infrastructure — the same model used by providers like WP Engine, but with our management and monitoring layered on top.
+We host client WordPress sites on managed infrastructure — providers like WP Engine and Nexcess — with our own management and monitoring layered on top.
 That means:

 The bottom line